insight-creative/matter/README.md

 </div>
 ```

+## Flow

+The flow utility is a commonly used utility on every section that has text elements.
+Not always the case though, this applies to any elements that require space to separate them from the other elements that come before and after them.
+Flow is based on the Every Layout element [The Stack](https://every-layout.dev/layouts/stack/).

 ## Margin and padding

 Margin and padding can be applied to elements using a variety of pre-defined utility class with margin and padding set to match our rhythmic scale.
 All margin and padding classes follow the same naming convention.